 Foodies – and you know who they are – may be turning against quinoa, the healthy grain.
 It's not because they feel guilty for having made poor people in South America suffer.
 Instead, it's due to "processing."

 Soy has estrogen and anti-estrogen components.
 This study hoped to determine whether women with breast cancer should eat more or less soy.
 The study itself has good and bad points.
 But the media presented misleading headlines, which confused more than clarified.
 (What else is new?)

 With medical fitness to serve being a recurring theme in 2016, Santa Claus requested his doctor release his latest health report.
 Will he be cleared by Christmas?

-The guidelines, however, were not inscribed on stone tablets and handed to mankind.
-Instead, they are the result of a bureaucratic process and, as such, are susceptible to dubious conclusions and adverse influence by activist groups.
+The guidelines were born of good intentions; created to make Americans healthier.
+However, they were not inscribed on stone tablets and handed to mankind.
+Instead, the guidelines are the result of a bureaucratic process and, as such, are susceptible to dubious conclusions and adverse influence by activist groups.

 The prestigious school is growing its list of misguided "experts" while thoroughly undermining its great reputation.
 Columbia's latest hire is former New York Times food writer Mark Bittman, who calls biotechnology "overrated" while endorsing the mandatory labeling of GMOs, a policy rejected by every major mainstream medical and scientific organization in America.